ziginfo/Midas-M32-Chataigne-Module/README.md

 ## M32 / X32 control with chataigne
 Default port must be 10023 !

 Special thanks to norbertrostaing .
-This M32-Module-Script is partially based on his [M32forChataigne](https://github.com/norbertrostaing/M32forChataigne) Script especially for the Meter-Display that has been done by him !
+This "Advanced" M32-Module-Script is partially based on his [M32forChataigne](https://github.com/norbertrostaing/M32forChataigne) Script especially for the Meter-Display that has been done by him !

 If you don't really need all these features of my "Advanced" Module, please use Norbert's [Basic Module](https://github.com/norbertrostaing/M32forChataigne) instead, which has pretty less Data-Traffic and is lighter and faster ...